Eye of the Sahara Facts

 Eye of the Sahara Physical Description

 The amazing Eye of the Sahara immediately captivates all those who learn of it.
-Obviously, its sheer appearance represents an intriguing sight for many individuals.
+Obviously, its unusual appearance represents an intriguing sight for many individuals.
 But, the sheer physical dimensions of this natural marvel nevertheless equally astounds the informed.

 The formation boasts a roughly circular shape, with slightly irregular outlines.
 Overall, it holds a diameter that measures a stunning 25 mi (40 km).
 It’s also composed of several concentric rings.
 The largest of these, the central area, is roughly 19 mi (30 km) in diameter.